Madison Pogarch: Club career

-Portland Thorns FC

 Pogarch was signed by the Portland Thorns in early May 2019.
 She made her first appearance for the team on May 25 in a game against Sky Blue FC and had her first start a few weeks later, on June 15 against the North Carolina Courage.

-San Diego Wave FC

 On July 25, 2022, the Thorns announced that the club had traded Pogarch to San Diego Wave FC in exchange for defender Tegan McGrady.

-Utah Royals

 On December 7, 2023, the Utah Royals announced that the club had signed Pogarch as a free agent through the 2025 season.

+On January 6, 2026, Damallsvenskan club Hammarby announced that they had signed Pogarch to a two-year contract.

+On July 28, 2026, Northern Super League club Calgary Wild FC announced that they had signed Pogarch.

 International career

 In August 2019, she was named to the US Women's U-23 team to compete in the 2019 Nordic Tournament.

 Personal life

-Pogarch is in a relationship with Christen Westphal.
-They announced their engagement in July 2024.
+Pogarch married fellow NWSL player Christen Westphal on December 10, 2025.